 Superior Training at NJMMAA

-North Jersey Mixed Martial Arts is proud to offer some of the highest quality, genuine MMA training in New Jersey and the ONLY authentic MMA training in Sussex County dedicated to developing competitive MMA athletes.
+North Jersey Mixed Martial Arts is proud to offer some of the highest quality, genuine MMA training in New Jersey and the ONLY authentic MMA training in Morris County dedicated to developing competitive MMA athletes.
 Our program features an amateur and professional fight team, boasting some of the strongest up and coming local MMA talent in the state.
 The program brings together the skills acquired from our Brazilian Jiu-Jitsu and Kickboxing programs, cross-training those disciplines with Wrestling, Judo and various striking disciplines at an advanced, competitive level.
 The classes include drills and live sparring/training.
 The fight team actively and regularly competes in amateur and professional MMA, Kickboxing and Submission Grappling events.
 Simply put, our MMA program is dedicated to creating champions.
 Participation is based on skill level and is by invitation only.

 The roots of MMA can be traced back to the original Olympics in ancient Greece, where one of the earliest documented unarmed combat sports, Pankration, was practiced.
 Various forms of hybrid martial arts fighting has been reported globally throughout history.
 It was in the late 19th century that the modern version of the sport began solidifying when wrestlers representing different styles competed in tournament matches throughout Europe.
 Simultaneously in the US, boxers began fighting against Greco-Roman wrestlers.
 By the early 1900s, mixed style contests were occurring throughout Europe, Japan, and the Pacific Rim.
 Bruce Lee later popularized the concept of mixed martial arts in the west, through his philosophy of Jeet Kune Do, which upholds that the “best fighter is someone who can adapt to any style, to be formless, to adopt an individual’s own style and not following the system of styles.”
 The Vale Tudo events in Brazil in the 1920s were also milestone events in the evolution of the sport.